r4yan2/kittens/README.md

 # kittens

-## Top-N
+## Top-N Personalized with shrinked value

-this implementation gave for now ...26 points
+Is the successful approach for now

-* shrink term fixed to 3
-* without repetition of already evaluated items
+## Cosine Similarity

+applied to users...
+failed!
+should have been applied to items

+## Pearson Similarity

+Currently work in progress, it's known to be the best user-similarity